nicklayb/loupe/README.md

 So far, the syntax supprts `and` and `or` and use parenthese to scope the expressions.

-### Json query
+### Path binding

-If you have schemas that have json columns, you can query them as well using the `[]` opterators on a given field like below
+Loupe now supports "Path binding", being able to specify a path (like a json path) on a field.
+This is used by te Ecto implementation to query json field like below:

 ```
 get User where role.permissions[posts, access] = "write"